Front Exterior of Dougal's Cottage

 This area is known for it's rich mining heritage, outstanding natural beauty , it's dramatic coastline bordered by the Atlantic ocean with historic engine houses dotted along the cliff face, fabulous beaches ,warm climate , hidden coves, unspoilt village pubs and wonderful restaurants making it an ideal choice for a holiday destination.
 It is no surprise that this area has been chosen for the filming of the Poldark tv series .
 Filming locations include the nearby hamlet of Botallack and Levant Engine House situated between the villages of Pendeen and Trewellard.

-We are dog owners ourselves and know the advantages of taking your pet/s on holiday with you .We accept one well behaved medium dog or two well behaved small dogs at no extra cost .
+We are dog owners ourselves and know the advantages of taking your pet/s on holiday with you .We accept up to 2 well behaved dogs .
 Like many holiday cottage owners we do have a few doggy rules which can be viewed on the ' Bringing Your Dog' page .The cottage has a long garden and there are wonderful walks from the doorstep - your dog can also enjoy a fantastic 'off lead' experience along the coastal path with breathtaking views out the Atlantic Ocean accessible in the village .
-There are also two beautiful dog - friendly sandy beaches accessible from Pendeen Lighthouse in the village itself
+There are also two beautiful dog - friendly sandy beaches accessible from Pendeen Lighthouse in the village itself.